JudeHuang2004/customers-rewards/README.md

 Browse to:
 http://localhost:8080/swagger-ui.html#/

+test data set is available with json file:

+./request.json,

+which can be used to test endpoint:

+/v1/customers/rewardpoints.

-test data set is available: ./request.json which can be used to test endpoint: /v1/customers/rewardpoints It's more convenient to test in Swagger UI: http://localhost:8080/swagger-ui.html#/Customers%20Rewards%20API/calcualteRewardPointsUsingPOST
+It's more convenient to test in Swagger UI:

+http://localhost:8080/swagger-ui.html#/Customers%20Rewards%20API/calcualteRewardPointsUsingPOST